ayadlin/m365-compiled-pages/docs/USER_GUIDE.md

 - Debit cards
 - Some regional payment methods

-**Q: Can I pay annually?**
+**Q: Do you offer monthly billing?**

-A: Currently only monthly subscriptions are available.
-Contact support@ytech.tools if you'd like to discuss annual pricing.
+A: All subscriptions are billed annually.
+We currently do not offer monthly billing options.
+Annual billing provides better value and ensures uninterrupted access to your Microsoft 365 apps.

 **Q: Do you offer refunds?**

-A: We do not offer refunds for partial months.
-Please try the free trial before purchasing.
+A: We do not offer refunds for partial years.
+Please try the free 15-day trial before purchasing.
 If you experience technical issues, contact support - we're happy to help troubleshoot.

 **Q: Will prices increase?**